 Energy products refer to products exclusively or mainly used as a source of energy.
 They include energy in forms suitable for direct use (for instance, electricity and heat) and energy products that release energy while undergoing some chemical or other process (such as combustion).
 The classification of energy products is based on the Singapore Trade Classification, Customs & Excise Duties 2017 (STCCED 2017 or HS 2017).
 STCCED classification adopts the ASEAN Harmonised Tariff Nomenclature 2017 (AHTN 2017).
 This is based on the 6-digit Harmonised Commodity Description and Coding System developed by the World Customs Organisation (WCO) for the classification of goods.

 Industrial activity refers to the principal activity undertaken by the enterprise.
 This is where the enterprise devotes most of its resources; or from which it derives most of its income.
-The classification of the principal activity of the enterprise in the SES 2020 is based on the Singapore Standard Industrial Classification, 2015 (SSIC 2015).
-SSIC 2015 adopts the basic framework and principles of the International Standard Industrial Classification of all Economic Activities (ISIC).
+The classification of the principal activity of the enterprise in the SES 2022 is based on the Singapore Standard Industrial Classification (SSIC) 2015 for year 2020 data and before; and SSIC 2020 for year 2021 data onwards.
+SSIC adopts the basic framework and principles of the International Standard Industrial Classification of all Economic Activities (ISIC).

 Planning Region/Area refers to those demarcated in the Urban Redevelopment Authority’s Master Plan 2014.